Why was my credit card transaction declined?

 - Click the appropriate Transaction ID to review the transaction details.

-Below is a list of common decline messages and information about the decline types:
+Here are some common decline messages and information about the decline types:

 Declined (Card declined by issuer - contact card issuer to determine reason.)

 - The customer's credit card issuing bank did not approve the transaction.
-This could be for insufficient funds, frozen account status, invalid credit card number or expiration date, etc. Unfortunately the card issuing bank does not provide additional details regarding the reason for the decline.
+This could be due to insufficient funds, frozen account status, invalid credit card number or expiration date, etc. Regrettably, the card issuing bank does not provide additional details regarding the reason for the decline.
 The customer will need to contact the card issuing bank for more information.
 One way to recognize a bank decline is to look at the transaction's Address Verification Service (AVS) status in the Authorization Information section of the Transaction Detail page.
 If it shows AVS Not Applicable (P), this generally means that no verification of the address information was initiated as the transaction was declined beforehand.

 - The transaction may have been declined by your processor based on transaction limits established by your Merchant Service Provider (MSP).
 Your MSP sets both per-transaction and monthly transaction amount limits for your transaction processing.
 If you have questions regarding your transaction limits, please contact your MSP.
-A phone number to your MSP should be on your most recent funding statement
+A phone number to your MSP should be on your most recent funding statement.

 - The transaction may have been declined due to the Gateway account and Merchant Account (set up by the MSP) not both being set up for the same types of transactions, e.g. Gateway is set up as a "Card Not Present" Account and the Merchant Account is set up as a "Card Present" account.
 In this case, you will need to reach out to your MSP to confirm the types of transactions you are set up to accept.